apanoush/ada-METAL-website/report.md

 {% include RatingsCorr.html %}

 Indeed, there is something going on here, the year 1973 seems has much more correlation than the average data, and year 1949 even more !
-Mister gadget advises us to plot the number of votes against the rating of a movie, he gives a last tool to only use with caution before leaving, we'll keep it preciously.
+Inspector Gadget advises us to plot the number of votes against the rating of a movie, he gives a last tool to only use with caution before leaving, we'll keep it preciously.

 {% include RatingsScatterPlotUgly.html %}